sensu/sensu-docs/content/sensu-core/2.0/reference/hooks.md

 Hooks can be configured both interactively or by using CLI flags.

 {{< highlight shell >}}
-sensuctl hook create nginx-start --command "sudo /etc/init.d/nginx start" --timeout 10
+sensuctl hook create nginx-start --command 'sudo /etc/init.d/nginx start' --timeout 10
 {{< /highlight >}}

 To delete an existing hook, simply pass the name of the hook to the `delete` command.